Sample program

 Next step

-Send the group brief before the itinerary gets locked.
+Send the route before it is locked.